Saptaparnineogi/Customer-Churn-Prediction/Readme.md

 ![Churn by Contract](figures/workflow.png)
->The figure below summarizes the end-to-end machine learning workflow implemented in this project.
+>The figure above summarizes the end-to-end machine learning workflow implemented in this project.

 ## Executive Summary